pudly/schmopera-hugo/content/articles/an-operas-evolving-relevance-turandot.md

 ---
-title: "An opera's evolving relevance: Turandot"
+title: "An opera&#039;s evolving relevance: Turandot"
 ---

 An imperious gold dragon coils around the stage of the Lyric this January, its enormous serpentine body and outstretched talons frame the stage for performances of [*Turandot*](https://www.lyricopera.org/concertstickets/calendar/2017-2018/productions/lyricopera/turandot-opera-tickets), Puccini's final and most lavish opera.
 This visually splendid production, designed by Allen Charles Klein, has the old-school spectacle you crave in a Turandot without the elaborate fussiness of Zeffirelli's famed Met production.